WannesMalfait/Connect_4/README.md

 ## Basic usage

-You can get a list of commands using:
+You can get information about the program using
 ```
-> commands
+> help
 ```
-or `help`.

 To set up a position you can use `position` which will play the given moves from the starting position:
 ```